mikeysan/aixingBot/README.md

 ## Thinking of contributing?

 Please create an issue first detailing what features or improvements you wish to make.
-We would also ask that you stick to the PEP8 guildlines in your coding; e.g
+We would also ask that you please stick to the [PEP8 style guild](https://pep8.org/) in your coding; e.g.
 - DO ``` def something(arg1, arg2) ``` vs
 - DO NOT ``` def something(arg1,arg2) ```
 - DO ``` users = something ``` vs